 Grain Street, Valletta (2022, 2023)

 The newest addition to the Bib Gourmands of Malta is Grain Street, added in 2022.
-This is another restaurant from the Grain concept, where flag store restaurant Under Grain has been awarded a star since 2020.
+This is a restaurant from the Grain concept, where flag store restaurant Under Grain has been awarded a star since 2020.
 Street is a far more casual dining experience, offering small plates that can be shared alongside wine served by the glass.
 Fun and delicious, open for lunch and dinner (Wednesday to Sunday).

 Terrone, Marsaxlokk (2020, 2021, 2022, 2023)

 Terrone is a simple seaside restaurant serving delicious, Maltese-inspired Italian food.
 At this restaurant, you can expect fresh seafood, delicious pasta, and fun flavour combinations.
 Quality is an important part of the Terrone experience with high-quality produce and service.

 Rubino, Valletta (2020, 2021, 2022, 2023)